 Table 3 shows pre-test and post-test results of the control group using English worksheets in Mathematics 3 show a slight increase in the mean score from 11.67 to 11.93, with a small decrease in standard deviation from 2.47 to 2.31.
 This indicates a minimal improvement in performance and a slightly more consistent range of scores among learners.
 The marginal gain suggests that while English worksheets may support learning, they may not be highly effective in significantly improving students' mathematical performance.
 This implies that alternative teaching materials—such as localized Ilocano worksheets—may be worth exploring to enhance comprehension and engagement, especially for learners whose first language is not English.

-Table 4.
+Table 4-

 Pre-test and Post-test Scores of the Experimental Group in Mathematics III